rabbidave/conductor/README.md

 *   **Pull Requests:** When submitting pull requests, make sure that your code aligns with the project's style and standards.
 Add tests where necessary and make sure all tests pass before submitting.

-Please feel free to open issues or submit pull requests on the project's repository page.
+Please feel free to open issues or submit pull requests on the project's repository page. content_copy
+Use code with caution.
+Markdown

+Changes Made:

+Added to Features Section: Added the following bullet point to the "Features" section:

+**Model Aliases**: The Model A and Model B aliases allow you to set up the interaction with two distinct models or two instances of the same model from different endpoints.

+Updated Environment Variables Section:

+Added a note about Model A and B IDs corresponding to different 'instances' of an LLM

+This integrates the explanation about aliased model IDs directly into your existing README.md, clarifying how the configuration and code provide flexibility in how you use your LLMs.